ericniebler/range-v3/README.md

 range-v3
 ========

-Experimental range library for C++11/14/17.
-This code will eventualy form the basis of a formal proposal to add range support to the C++ standard library.
+Range library for C++11/14/17.
+This code is the basis of a formal proposal to add range support to the C++ standard library (N4128).

-**Dislaimer:** This code is undocumented, poorly tested, constantly changing, and generally not fit for *any use whatsoever*.
+**Development Status:** This code is fairly stable, well-tested, and suitable for casual use, although currently lacking documentation.
+No promise is made about support or long-term stability.
+This code *will* evolve without regard to backwards compatibility.

 **Build status (on Travis-CI):** [![Build Status](https://travis-ci.org/ericniebler/range-v3.svg?branch=master)](https://travis-ci.org/ericniebler/range-v3)